Colonial-Dev/fishtank/doc/tankctl-down.1.md

 EXAMPLES
 ========

-Create a new definition called `cpp`:
+Stop and remove a container called `cpp`:

 ```
-tankctl create cpp
+tankctl down cpp
 ```

-Create a new definition called `cpp` that symlinks to an existing definition called `c`:
+Stop and remove all managed containers:
 ```
-tankctl create --link-to c cpp
+tankctl down --all
 ```

 SEE ALSO